Coravin Wine System: Full Owners Review [And As A Gift]

 I’ve had nights where I’ve poured myself a small glass of wine, and thought “hm, just a little bit more would be perfect”.
 I give a quick squeeze on the lever, and suddenly the glass is getting way too full and the wine’s not stopping!

-Now, I’ve only had the system for a few months – there’s definitely an art to this.
+Now – there’s definitely an art to knowing how much gas to pump.
 Though I do feel the gas comes out quicker and easier the emptier the bottle is, so you need to account for this too.

 Is Coravin A Good Gift?